 3. Diverse Holiday Celebrations

 Use a diversity calendar to celebrate various holidays and celebrations throughout the year.
 Christmas and Easter are great, but not everyone is Christian.
-Why not try to make everyone feel recognised and included.
+Why not try to make everyone feel recognized and included.

 4. Employee Resource Groups (ERGs)